lg/lg.io/_posts/2016-10-12-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 <br/>![](/assets/azure-overwatch/steam-fps.png)<br/>
 <sub><sup>**Steam's non-In-Home-Streaming FPS counter (top-right of screen)**</sup></sub>

-If you have troubles, please check out the [CloudyGamer subreddit](https://www.reddit.com/r/cloudygamer) -- hopefully we can simplify this process and make things easier and faster!

 Thanks for reading!
 Hopefully this helps out.
 My day-to-day job is at [Envoy](https://envoy.com), a startup in San Francisco building pretty cool products for rethinking typically outdated processes in the workplace.
 We're hiring fun engineers with a passion for building re-thought tech.
 Check out our [jobs page](https://envoy.com/jobs/)!
 And definitely mention if you're into streaming games :)